aplteam/Tatin/docs/PackageConfiguration.md

 The `.dyalog` extension is supported for limited backward compatibility --- Tatin does not guarantee complete compatibility with SALT.
 The `.dyalog` extension is still used by the user command framework, therefore Tatin must support it: a user command might well be delivered as a Tatin package.
 Note that outside this context using this extension is not encouraged.

-If `source` is a folder it might contain any number and mixture of the aforementioned files.
+If `source` is a folder, it might contain any number and mixture of the aforementioned files.
 Any files with other extensions will be ignored.

 `source` must be relative to the root of the package.

-Not that you may specify a default source in your user settings.
+Not that you may specify a default source in your Tatin user settings.
 The default will be injected when a new package is created.

 ##### Cider and Tatin